flashlightministries/unionbiblefellowship/_posts/2017-07-08-ubf-announcement.md

 comments: true
 ---

-We're a group of local families gathering together to share a meal and learn about Jesus Christ.
-Believers and seekers alike are welcome to join us as we spend time talking about the gospel, praying and worshipping Him.
+We're a group of local families who gather together to share meals and learn about Jesus Christ.
+Believers and seekers alike are welcome to join us as we spend time talking about the gospel, praying and worshipping God.

 First-time attendees need not bring any food.
 After that, please bring a dish to share.
 We provide Bibles if you need them.